Thursday, July 20, 2023

 O – Offer options to explore

-Adjustments must be made in order for life to go after a tragedy.
+Adjustments must be made in order for life to go on after a tragedy.
 Allow people to explore and offer possibilities to consider.
 At first, when anger and frustration are high, options may seem extreme.
 This is normal.
 As things settle down, more reasonable thinking returns.

 N – Never give up